Welcome to today's edition of the Rush 24-7 podcast.

 Did you see that?

-Uh and she just full of diplo speak.
+And she just full of diplo speak.

-What like she wasn't even listening to the questions.
+Like she wasn't even listening to the questions.

-It was a bunch of gobbledygook, and she came out and said, Well, what I would hope would be the case is that we'd be able to negotiate a ceasefire, and Greta Van Sestran said, uh, how do we negotiate a ceasefire with terrorists?
+And she came out and said, well, what I would hope would be the case is that we'd be able to negotiate a ceasefire.

-Uh there she didn't even answer the question, didn't deal with it, has never even considered it because that's not her template.
+She didn't even answer the question, didn't deal with it, has never even considered it because that's not her template.

-But more and more people are beginning to ask this question now, and this is a huge turn of events because the standard operating procedure, the template, any time there's a flare up in the Middle East, gotta have ceasefire.
+And this is a huge turn of events because the standard operating procedure, the template, anytime there's a flare-up in the Middle East, got to have ceasefire.

 I also dealt with that earlier this week and told you what ceasefires really are.

-They're nothing more than timeouts, so the bad guys can regroup and come up with even stronger weapons.
+They're nothing more than timeouts so the bad guys can regroup and come up with even stronger weapons.

 The fighting between Israel and Hezbollah exposed divisions across the Arab world, not only between Shiites and Sunnis, but also between Arab governments and their citizens.